DarenPau/WP-Engine-Discount/README.md

 These offers won’t last long, so act fast and get your website running on WP Engine without the high cost!

 [![|624x97](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfDyNBbFZmJZijkcNuvqFIoxxQq-fgTYCstKdIqI86wt3lrVs42vVf6OfDl-IcCjV83iahzhw9pqISzRvaacfR448Sh2Xahx5v1OEzaAyUtFNjinpL6SP8qtwzfb9yYJz7VLQmFvQ?key=iJ8_b732Le0-MxPeEz8lM5nQ)](https://bit.ly/49DTEy6)

+## FAQs On WP Engine Coupons & Discounts

+### Does WP Engine have a 60-day money-back guarantee?

+Yes, WP Engine offers a 60-day money-back guarantee on all plans.
+If you cancel within this period, you’ll get a full refund completely risk-free!

+### Where can I find WP Engine promo codes?

+For January 2025, you can use the exclusive 50% discount coupon as mentioned above to save on both monthly and yearly plans.

+### Does WP Engine offer a free trial?

+Yes, WP Engine provides a free trial period with all plans which allows you to test their hosting services at no cost before committing.